tonykorycki/V-Aid-Climbing/README.md

 - YOLO detection takes 10-30 seconds per image on a Raspberry Pi 5
 - The Pi may heat up during processing - cooling is recommended
 - Lower resolution images will process faster
+- TTS with Google provides better quality but requires internet
+- SVOX Pico TTS provides faster responses for basic UI interactions

+---

+## Tactile Plotter System

+The system includes a 2D plotter with servo actuator that creates tactile representations of detected climbing holds:

+### Hardware Components

+- Arduino board with GRBL firmware
+- 2-axis plotter system (X/Y movement)
+- Servo actuator for pressing pins
+- Optional: GPIO buttons for hands-free control

+### Plotter Features

+- Maps climbing holds onto a configurable grid (default 12×12)
+- Creates physical map of detected climbing holds
+- Each hold is physically represented by actuator movement
+- Calibration utilities for precise positioning
+- Custom G-code generation based on detected holds
+- Offsets configurable for various plotter setups

+### Coordinate System

+- (0,0) is at the bottom left corner of the grid
+- X increases to the right, Y increases upward (in logical coordinates)
+- Physical movements are inverted (negative coordinates) to match plotter mechanics

+---

 ## Computer Vision Scripts